MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/ProfServicesToolsLibrary.md

 The Decimal Place tool will adjust the Check Amount in Words portion to two decimal places.

+> [!NOTE]
-*The Decimal Places Tool will change only the Check Amount in Words portion of the check.
+> The Decimal Places Tool will change only the Check Amount in Words portion of the check.
 To change the actual amount on the check to match the Check Amount in Words, you must use Report Writer to modify the check report and change the currency fields to only print two decimal places.
-Modifying the Check Amount in Words is not possible in Report Writer, so this tool allows that portion of the change.*
+Modifying the Check Amount in Words is not possible in Report Writer, so this tool allows that portion of the change.

 To activate this tool, simply mark the second check box next to Decimal Place Tool in the Professional Services Tools Library window.

 ### Using Company Copy